STAT545-UBC-hw-2018-19/hw04-rasiimwe/hw04-rasiimwe.md

 | Republican  | Ronna McDaniel | Richard Nixon     | Vice President of the United States | Gerald Ford        |        1969|         1974|
 | Independent | NA             | Rebecca Asiimwe   | Senior Bioinformatician BCCRC       | Unknown            |        1900|         1969|

-Here we see that the right\_join on (parties, presidents) maintains all rows from the parties tibble and concartenates them with all rows from the presidents tibble.
-Unlike the left joins on (parties, presidents) that droped non matching rows as seen above, here non matching rows are included as well with NAs used for cases of missing values.
+Here we see that the right\_join on (parties, presidents) maintains all rows from the parties tibble and concatenated s them with all rows from the presidents tibble.
+Unlike the left joins on (parties, presidents) that dropped non-matching rows as seen above, here non matching rows are included as well with NAs used for cases of missing values.

 ### Inner Join